-Section 1.
+Section 4.1.
 Appointment to Guild Position.
-An employee elected or appointed to a Guild office which requires a part or all of his/her time shall be given a leave of absence of up to one (1) year without pay, upon application.
-This applies to only one employee at any given time.
+An employee elected or appointed to a Guild office which requires a part or all of their time shall be given a leave of absence of up to one (1) year without pay, upon application.
+This applies to only one (1) employee at any given time.

-Section 2.
+Section 4.2.
 Business Leave Bank.
 The Guild will establish a business leave bank for Guild activity.
-The bank hours shall be established through the deduction of vacation, compensatory or holiday hours only (excluding probationary employees).
+The business leave bank hours shall be established through the deduction of vacation, compensatory or holiday hours only (excluding probationary employees).
 The default deduction shall be from the employee's vacation bank unless another leave type is specified by the employee.
 Employees must inform payroll within two (2) weeks of the notice from the Guild if they wish to have compensatory time or holiday leave used.
 Notification to the employees of this option shall be the responsibility of the Guild.
 Up to two (2) hours annually may be deducted from each employee's leave account to fund the leave bank.
 An employee who received a no-pay based on Guild leave bank deductions will not be disciplined.
-The Employer agrees to administer the leave bank account, provided the Guild has the sole discretion to determine who may use the business leave bank and under what circumstances.
-The release of employees for Guild business leave shall not be unreasonably withheld as long as the employee provides the Employer with a minimum of two (2) days of notice of intent to use Guild leave, except in emergencies at the request of the Guild President with one (1) day of notice.
+The County agrees to administer the business leave bank account, provided the Guild has the sole discretion to determine who may use the business leave bank and under what circumstances.
+The release of employees for Guild business leave shall not be unreasonably withheld as long as the employee provides the County with a minimum of two (2) days of notice of intent to use Guild leave, except in emergencies at the request of the Guild President with one (1) day of notice.
 Members of the Guild Board, inclusive of shift representatives and executive officers, will not be required to work mandatory overtime if doing so would prevent them from attending a Board meeting scheduled pursuant to this section, unless a non-staffing related emergency is occurring.
-Based on the current reimbursement process, an employee may use their accrued vacation, compensatory, or holiday time off balances as Guild leave and then be reimbursed from the Guild leave bank.
+Based on the current reimbursement process, an employee may use, their accrued vacation, compensatory, or holiday time off balances as Guild leave and then be reimbursed from the Guild leave bank.
 An employee on approved Guild business leave shall not be subject to discipline for going into a "no pay" status.
 Participating Guild members will not be required to use Guild leave to attend Labor/Management meetings.

-Section 2a.
-An employee selected by the Department of Adult and Juvenile Detention (DAJD) for temporary assignment of up to two (2) years in a facility other than a DAJD facility (including, but not limited to the State Academy, State Criminal Justice Training Commission, or the National Institute of Corrections), shall continue to be covered by Articles 1, 2, 3, 4, 5, 6, 7, 8, 9, 11, 12, 13, 14, 16, 17, 18, 19, 20, 21, 22, and 23 of this agreement.
+Section 4.3.
+An employee selected by the Department of Adult and Juvenile Detention

+(DAJD) for temporary assignment of up to two (2) years in a facility other than a DAJD facility (including, but not limited to the State Academy, State Criminal Justice Training Commission, or the National Institute of Corrections), shall continue to be covered by all applicable Articles of this agreement.